Structural business statistics overview

 - An enterprise death amounts to the dissolution of a combination of production factors, with the restriction that no other enterprises are involved in the event.
 An enterprise is only included in the count of deaths if it is not reactivated within two years.
 Equally, a reactivation within two years is not counted as a birth.

 In October 2010, the European Commission presented a Communication on a renewed industrial policy.
 An industrial policy for the globalisation era (COM(2010) 614 final) provided a blueprint that aimed to put industrial competitiveness and sustainability centre stage.
-It is a flagship initiative that forms part of the Europe 2020 strategy, and set out a strategy that aims to boost growth and jobs by maintaining and supporting a strong, diversified and competitive industrial base in Europe offering well-paid jobs while becoming less carbon intensive.
+It is a flagship initiative that forms part of the European Semester, and set out a strategy that aims to boost growth and jobs by maintaining and supporting a strong, diversified and competitive industrial base in Europe offering well-paid jobs while becoming less carbon intensive.
 The initiative put forward a strategic agenda and proposed some broad cross-sectoral measures, as well as tailor-made actions for specific industries, mainly targeting the so-called ‘green innovation’ performance of these sectors.

 In January 2014, the European Commission adopted a further Communication titled For a European Industrial Renaissance.
 This set out key priorities for industrial policy, provided an overview of actions already undertaken within the context of the existing policy and put forward some new actions to speed up the attainment of objectives.
-This was followed in September 2017 by a consolidation of horizontal and sector-specific initiatives into the Communication Investing in a smart, innovative and sustainable industry — A renewed EU industrial policy strategy (COM(2017) 479 final), which aims to empower citizens, revitalise regions and encourage the adoption of new technologies to deliver the smart, clean and innovative industry of the future.
+This was followed in September 2018 by a consolidation of horizontal and sector-specific initiatives into the Communication Investing in a smart, innovative and sustainable industry — A renewed EU industrial policy strategy (COM(2018) 479 final), which aims to empower citizens, revitalise regions and encourage the adoption of new technologies to deliver the smart, clean and innovative industry of the future.

 The internal market remains one of the EU’s most important priorities.
 The central principles governing the internal market for services were set out in the EC Treaty.
 This guarantees EU enterprises the freedom to establish themselves in other EU Member States and the freedom to provide services on the territory of another Member State other than the one in which they are established.
 The objective of the Services Directive 2006/123/EC of 12 December 2006, on services in the internal market, is to eliminate obstacles to trade in services, thus allowing the development of cross-border operations.
 It is intended to improve competitiveness, not just of service enterprises but also of European industry as a whole.
 It is hoped that the Directive will help achieve potential economic growth and job creation.
 By providing for administrative simplification, it also supports the better regulation agenda.